There are several strategies effective at reducing your waist size. If you dream to get a flat stomach. Best 30 Ways to

 Studies show that diets high in monounsaturated fatty acids may prevent the accumulation of tummy fat, The most dangerous type of fat (source 10).

-The Mediterranean diet is an example of a diet that is high in monounsaturated fatty acids, and it has been linked to many health benefits, including a reduced risk of central obesity (source 11).
+The Mediterranean diet is an example of a diet that is powerful in monounsaturated fatty acids, and it has been linked to many health benefits, Including a reduced risk of central obesity (source 11).

 Foods high in monounsaturated fatty acids include olive oil, avocados, nuts and seeds.